 Every pension plan must have a procedure to establish a funding policy for plan objectives.
-A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is that the Pension Plan is funded primarily by contributions made by employers pursuant to the terms of collective bargaining agreements with the union that represents the participants in the Plan, and from the investment of Plan assets.
-The Plan may also be funded by payments of withdrawal liability from employers if there are qualifying employer withdrawals.
+A funding policy relates to the level of assets needed to pay promised benefits.
+The funding policy of the Plan is to meet the minimum funding requirements of the Employee Retirement Income Security Act of 1974.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is that the assets are invested with the goal of attaining a reasonable return above the rate of inflation over the long term.
-Assets are diversified among a variety of professional investment managers with different investment strategies and types of investments, with the ultimate goal of maximizing return while minimizing volatility.
+The investment policy of the Plan is to invest in a diversified portfolio of assets that will maximize investment return over the long term while minimizing investment return volatility and maintaining sufficient liquidity to pay Plan benefits and administrative expenses.